-The RSSI register (Reg 0x22) (applies only to the CYWUSB6934 IC) returns the relative signal strength of the ON-channel signal power and can be used to:
+The RSSI register (Reg 0x22) returns the relative signal strength of the ON-channel signal power and can be used to:

 - 1. Determine the connection quality

 - 2. Determine the value of the noise floor

 - 3. Check for a quiet channel before transmitting.